Moving parsed email data to my database (MySQL, Postgres, MongoDB, ...)?

 If you have difficulties with the development of your script or if you want to debug your setup, the following two tools can probably help you:

-- RequestBin: A service which lets you create a temporary endpoint (URL) to which you can point your webhook.
+- RequestBin: A service that lets you create a temporary endpoint (URL) to which you can point your webhook.
 This is a simple method if you want to check how the webhook requests to your script would look like.

-- Postman: A chrome plugin which allows you to make HTTP requests to any script (locally or remote).
+- Postman: A chrome plugin that allows you to make HTTP requests to any script (locally or remote).
 You can for example imitate the payload of our webhooks while developing on your local machine.